Court denied dismissal of the client’s legal malpractice claim based on the statute of limitations.

 Nursing facilities, including nursing homes and rehabilitation centers, that accept residents whose charges will be paid in whole or in part by Medicaid are governed by the federal Nursing Home Reform Act (42 USC §1396r) and federal and state regulations (42 CFR §483; and 10 NYCRR §415).

 Through these enactments, there was the creation of a so-called residential care patient’s “Bill of Rights.”
 These “Rights” include the rights to freedom from abuse, mistreatment and neglect; privacy; accommodation for mental, physical, psychological and emotional needs; treatment with dignity; and being fully informed and participating in one’s care.
-(For more information, follow the link.)
+(The AARP website has more information.)

 Financial obligation rights